aadilmallick/my-notes-docusaurus/docs/devops/10-devsecops.md

 - Applies to all application profiles for a team
 - Applies to all application profiles for a portfolio

+> [!NOTE]
-Veracode security policies are the governing standards that define an organization's security requirements for its applications.
+> Veracode security policies are the governing standards that define an organization's security requirements for its applications.

+A security policy is built from several key constraints:

+- **Rules**: These define which types of findings are prohibited.
+You can set rules based on:
+    - **Severity**: e.g., "No findings with a severity of Very High or High."
+    - **CWE Categories**: e.g., "No SQL Injection or Cross-Site Scripting (XSS)."
+    - **CVSS Score**: e.g., "No findings with a CVSS score greater than 7.0."
+    - **Veracode Level (VL)**: A pre-defined security tier (VL1 to VL5) based on scan types and results.
+- **Scan Requirements**: This mandates that specific scan types (Static, Dynamic, SCA, or MPT) must be performed at a minimum frequency (e.g., "Must perform a Static Analysis scan every 30 days").
+- **Remediation Grace Periods**: This gives developers a window to fix violations before the application officially fails policy.
+For example, you might allow 30 days to fix "High" severity flaws and 90 days for "Medium."

 When a scan is completed, the results are evaluated against these rules to determine if the application is **Pass** or **Fail** (Policy Compliance status).

+An application's compliance status is calculated based on the latest results of its policy scans:

+- **Pass**: The application meets all rules and scan requirements, and no grace periods have expired.
+- **Did Not Pass**: The application violates one or more rules or has failed to meet a scan requirement within the required timeframe.
+- **Conditional Pass**: The application has open findings that violate policy, but they are still within their grace period.

+If a finding cannot be fixed (e.g., a false positive or an acceptable business risk), a user can propose a **Mitigation**.

+If a **Mitigation Approver** accepts the proposal, that specific finding is excluded from the policy evaluation, allowing the application to pass even if the code remains unchanged.

+#### Types of policies

+There are three main types of built-in policies that Veracode provides:

+- **transitional policies**: Not recommended, very simple, leads to false positives.

+For all of these policies, you have them categorized into strictness levels starting from strictest to least strict: "low", "medium", "high", or "very high."

+- If you assign a policy with a "very high" strictness level, the security scan only fails if a vulnerability with a "very high" level is discovered, meaning this is not a strict policy.
+- If you assign a policy with a "low" strictness level, the security scan will fail if a vulnerability with a "low" level or any higher level is discovered, meaning this is a very strict policy that fails on even the slightest of slight vulnerabilities.

+**Business criticality**

+When you create an application profile, you assign it a **Business Criticality** (Very High to Very Low).
+By default, Veracode automatically assigns a policy based on this level:

+- **Very High/High**: Stricter rules, requiring more frequent scans and shorter grace periods.
+- **Medium/Low**: More permissive rules with longer remediation timelines.

 ## DevSecOps pipeline creation